Veterans statistics: PTSD, Depression, TBI, Suicide.

 And veterans PTSD statistics get revised over time.
 The findings from the NVVR Study (National Vietnam Veterans' Readjustment Study, in Four Volumes) commissioned by the government in the 1980s initially found that for "Vietnam theater veterans" 15% of men had PTSD at the time of the study and 30% of men had PTSD at some point in their life.
 But a 2003 re-analysis found that "contrary to the initial analysis of the NVVRS data, a large majority of Vietnam Veterans struggled with chronic PTSD symptoms, with four out of five reporting recent symptoms when interviewed 20-25 years after Vietnam." (see also NVVR review)

 There is a similar problem with suicide statistics.
-The DoD and their researchers tend to lose track of military personnel once they retire, and not all suicides will be counted as a military suicide (plus, is a person who drinks themselves to death committing suicide?).
+The DoD and their researchers tend to lose track of military personnel once they retire, and do not track veteran suicides for all branches of the military (see September 2015 New York Times articles on Marine suicides and a battalion-wide suicide epidemic).
+And, not all suicides will be counted as a military suicide (plus, is a person who drinks themselves to death committing suicide?).
 A recent study found U.S. veteran suicide rates to be as high as 8,000 a year.
 See suicide statistics (below and bottom of Suicide Prevention page).

 Summary of Veterans Statistics for PTSD, TBI, Depression and Suicide.

 - As of September 2014, there are about 2.7 million American veterans of the Iraq and Afghanistan wars (compared to 2.6 million Vietnam veterans who fought in Vietnam; there are 8.2 million "Vietnam Era Veterans" (personnel who served anywhere during any time of the Vietnam War)

 - According to RAND, at least 20% of Iraq and Afghanistan veterans have PTSD and/or Depression.
 (Military counselors I have interviewed state that, in their opinion, the percentage of veterans with PTSD is much higher; the number climbs higher when combined with TBI.)